ucl-cssb/cneta/README.md

 * --cn_max cn_max: The maximum copy number allowed in the program depends on the heap space.

+* --cons 1/0: Whether or not the tree is constrained by patient age.
+If yes (1), the initial branch lengths will be adjusted by specified patient age so that the tree height is smaller than patient age.

 ## Output
 * *-cn.txt.gz: The total copy number for each site on each sample